The Global Archives of the Ecumenical Institute and Institute of Cultural Affairs

 Journey ReflectionJohn Cock creates an online daily reading called Journey Reflection.
 In his blog he presents a meaningful quote accompanied by a photo for pondering.
 Student “Journer” initiates a comment about the quote to which guru “Nez” adds his wisdom, occasioning deeper reflection with the reader.

 Using a language of ecumenical spirituality, the topics are varied with a heavy emphasis on care for the Earth.
 Initiated in 2004, the Journey Reflection collection is approaching 6,000 postings, searchable by author, artist, contributor and key words.
+Check out the collection HERE.

-Realistic Living.
-Gene and Joyce Marshall continue their decades-long wisdom sharing with leadership training, lectures, courses, books, and blogs and many insights for a Next Christianity.
+Realistic LivingGene and Joyce Marshall provided their decades-long wisdom, sharing with leadership training, lectures, courses, books, and blogs and many insights for a Next Christianity.
 Download a study outline for an updated RS-I with accompanying lesson plans and teaching materials that can be done in ten sessions or two weekends.
-Good for both secular and open-spirited persons.
+To view their updated website, click HERE.
+You can also subscribe to the “Citizen Call” monthly blog for individual and group studies.
+To view their current events on Facebook, click HERE

 Interior Mythos Journeys is a contemporary curriculum derived from original source material developed by the Christian Faith and Life Community and Ecumenical Institute (e.g., Religious Studies IThe OdysseyThe New Religious ModeThe Other World).
 Presented in video modules the curriculum is designed to nurture solitary practitioners and encourage group discussion.
-The curriculum foundation rests upon 10 sequential Life Journeys of which the first four are currently available:
+The curriculum foundation rests upon 10 sequential Life Journeys of which the first four are here:

 • Life Journey #2 – The Ultimate Realityis a re-creation of the Ecumenical Institute’s Question of God Lecture and Bultmann Seminar.